Should OSB Be Painted?

-First, take a paint scraper and scrape away the loose edges, then stop immediately it becomes hard to scrape off the paint.
+First, take a paint scraper, scrape away the loose edges, and then stop immediately until it becomes hard to scrape off the paint.

-Next, wipe away the loose paint using a stiff wire brush working from the edges of the damaged areas.
+Next, wipe away the loose paint using a stiff wire brush from the edges of the damaged areas.

 Ensure the wood filler dries to the touch before sanding.
 If not, the filler will slough off.

 You can perform this by running a bare hand over the patched spot to test for smoothness.

-If the patched area is smooth enough to your satisfaction, apply a coat oil-based primer to prepare the OSB panel for painting.
+If the patched area is smooth enough to your satisfaction, apply a coat of oil-based primer to prepare the OSB panel for painting.